shailendrakumaromkar/machu-picchu/README.md

 5. Submit : Once above values are entered, user will click on Submit to initiate Refund to Watcher address, internally it will call smart contract function refundWatcher(address payable _watcherAddress, uint _result) public

-### Refund Details explorer: It will have call method to fetch all the details
+### Refund Details explorer:
-When user clicks on this tab, it will list down all the Refund done to a Watcher Watcher Address & Refund amount
+It will have call method to fetch all the details.
+When user clicks on this tab, it will list down all the Refund done to a Watcher
+Watcher Address & Refund amount

 ### Tech Stack